julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 ---

-## Before Tobacco, There Were Other Plants
+## Before Tobacco, Smoke Already Had a Purpose

 Long before tobacco spread globally, different regions used their own plants in smoke or inhalation practices.
 Not for habit, but for effect.